HarryPoint/api-gear/README.md

 English | [简体中文](./README.zh-CN.md)

+### 适用场景
+1. swagger generates request code.
+2. swagger generates interfaces and enums

 ### Main Features

 1. Automation: With just one-time setup, you can automatically convert backend Swagger documents into TypeScript files.
 2. Accuracy: By generating type definitions directly from Swagger documents, you can ensure the type consistency of front-end and back-end interfaces.
 3. High Efficiency: The need for manual writing and updating of type definitions is eliminated, greatly improving development efficiency.
 4. Convenience: It can be used as a command-line tool to directly convert Swagger data into TypeScript files, and it also supports clearing Swagger JSON data files after conversion.
+5. Lightweight: The generated code content has no built-in request method and can be easily integrated into existing projects, just as if you were writing code by hand.
+6. Customization: extraOptions can meet your custom needs, and this parameter will not be used in the tool.

+> Subsequent versions may provide more customized solutions, but currently the tool only performs one task, converting Swagger to TS.

 ### How to Get Started